 Join us via Zoom session for one of our upcoming quarterly training dates conducted on Thursdays from 1:30pm - 3pm.
 We'll cover ClinicalTrials.gov regulatory requirements and practical, nuts and bolts information about how you can successfully register your trial, maintain your public record, and post results:

-To view a past training, please visit our Educational Resources page
+To view a past training, please visit our Training and Educational Videos page.

 ClinicalTrials.gov is a service of the U.S. National Institutes of Health that acts as a registry and results database of publicly and privately supported clinical studies of human participants.
 The Department of Health and Human Services (HHS), the Food and Drug Administration, the National Institutes of Health (NIH), and the International Committee of Medical Journal Editors (ICMJE) all require the public registration of clinical trials and, in some cases, the posting of trial results.

-To obtain a user account or to appoint a designee to maintain the ClinicalTrials.gov record on their behalf, Principal Investigators must complete the following:
+To obtain a user account or to appoint a designee to maintain the ClinicalTrials.gov record on their behalf, Principal Investigators of non-cancer studies must complete the following

 1. Send an email requesting an account to registerclinicaltrials@med.cornell.edu